 - This workgroup continues a technical dialogue around SENASICA’s Systems for the Reduction of Contamination Risks (SRRC), the Mexican government’s voluntary audit standards for produce safety, and FDA’s Produce Safety Rule (PSR) to better understand each other’s standards.

-- FDA held informational webinars about the FSMA Proposed Rule on Agricultural Water for SENASICA and COFEPRIS personnel and the three agencies have plans for further collaborations on agricultural water in the coming year.
+- FDA partnered with the Inter-American Institute for Cooperation on Agriculture (IICA) to hold informational webinars about the FSMA Proposed Rule on Agricultural Water for SENASICA and COFEPRIS personnel.
+The three agencies have plans for further outreach on agricultural water to industry in the coming year.

 News & Announcements

 - 8/25/2022 - FDA and Mexican Counterparts Report Progress in Food Safety at Second Annual Partnership Meeting